rpsubc8/RP2040TinyChip8/README.md

 <h1>OSD</h1>
-Like the ESP32TinyChip8, I have left an OSD visible when pressing the F1 key.
+Like the ESP32TinyChip8, I have left an OSD visible when pressing the F1 key.<br>
 You can navigate with the directional arrows on the keyboard, and when playing, you can use the keys:<br>
 <ul>
  <li>Q,W,E,R</li>
  <li>A,S,D,F</li>